 Serra is curious about the human brain and psychopathology.
 Apart from psychology, she is really into the history of art.

 Zozan obtained her BA degree from Bilkent University in 2019.
-She wrote her senior thesis on status quo bias and trade-offs in mate selection decisions after working in social psychology lab for almost two years.
-During her undergraduate years she worked as a researcher in a meta-analysis team investigating batterer men and the effectiveness of various therapies on their violent behaviors (Karakurt, Koc, Cetinsaya, Ayluctarhan, & Bolen, 2019).
-She is predominantly interested in the roles of cognitive processes affecting certain behavior patterns and even disorders such as ADHD.
-Knowing that human behavior is a complex and stratified combination of many variables; Zozan thinks that human nature is like dessert Ashura and she minds having a palate appreciative enough to allow tasting every ingredient of it.
-Meanwhile, she is preoccupied with experiencing meditation, and at the same time, she is a part-time coffee shop discoverer, a full-time coffee drinker.
+During her undergraduate years she worked as a researcher in a meta-analysis team investigating batterer men and their violent behaviors (Karakurt, Koc, Cetinsaya, Ayluctarhan, & Bolen, 2019) and worked in social psychology lab for almost two years.
+Currently she is a master’s student at Maltepe University, Clinical Psychology program.
+She is interested in the roles of cognitive processes affecting certain behavior patterns and psychological disorders.
+Aside from science, she is a part-time coffee shop discoverer, a full-time coffee drinker.

 (past & present)